Last update: March, 2019. Wrike, Inc.

 System Integrity Protection

-Wrike uses operating systems based and custom integrity check services in order to ensure the integrity of all critical files and system objects.
-A quick response to any potential unauthorized changes to the system helps assure that our customers are using authentic Wrike application services.
+Wrike uses operating system-based and custom integrity check services to ensure the integrity of all critical files and system objects.
+A quick response to any potential unauthorized changes to the system helps insure our customers are using Wrike-approved application services.

 Application Security Process

-- Defined in-house security requirements and policies, and well-known security best practices applied in every stage of the lifecycle.
+- Defined in-house security requirements, policies, and industry security best practices applied in every stage of the lifecycle.

-- Security review of architectures, design of features, and solutions.
+- Ongoing security review of architectures, design features, and solutions.

-- Iterative manual and automated (using static code analyzers) source code review for security weaknesses, vulnerabilities, and code quality, and providing of sufficient advice and guidance to the development team.
+- Iterative manual and automated (using static code analyzers) source code review for security weaknesses, vulnerabilities, and code quality, plus development team advisory and guidance.

 - Regular manual assessment and dynamic scanning of pre-production environment.